torvalds/linux/Documentation/process/stable-kernel-rules.rst

 ********

 Send the patch, after verifying that it follows the above rules, to stable@vger.kernel.org.
-You must note the upstream commit ID in the changelog of your submission, as well as the kernel version you wish it to be applied to.
+You must yeste the upstream commit ID in the changelog of your submission, as well as the kernel version you wish it to be applied to.